Leaves from

 three metres.
 The flowers are bright yellow.

-The name refers to the shape
+species name referring to the shape

 of the leaves, hastifolia is the Latin words hasta, meaning

-spear, and folium, meaning leaf.
+'spear', and folium, meaning 'leaf'. |